-1. Research information to solve business problems and improve decision-making
+1. Research information to solve business problems and improve decision-making a.
+To develop the skills and knowledge to apply mathematical and numerical reasoning and tools to problem solving and solution development.

 Quantitative Reasoning: To develop an appreciation and understanding of the use and benefits of quantitative analysis and reasoning.